GoldingAustin/mk-gql/README.md

 # 🙈 Examples 🙈

-This project contains usage exampels in the `examples` directory showcasing various ways `@kibeo/mk-gql` can be used.
+This project contains usage exampels in the `examples` directory showcasing various ways `mk-gql` can be used.

 ### Running the examples